Penhaligon's 2005 EDP

 Ellenisia

 Penhaligon's Ellenisia is an Eau de Parfum launched in 2005, created by Steve DeMercado.
-The fragrance opens with Mandarin and Violet Leaf, settles into a heart of Rose, Jasmine, Gardenia, and Tuberose, and dries down to a base of Vanilla and Plum.
+Ellenisia opens with Mandarin and Violet Leaf, settles into a heart of Rose, Jasmine, Tuberose, and Gardenia, and dries down to a base of Vanilla and Plum.
+Penhaligon's's Ellenisia carries a Favourite verdict, a white floral-led wear.

 Ellenisia is a divisive white floral that's sadly discontinued, leaving fans heartbroken and detractors pondering its 'posh loo' vibes.
 It's either a beautiful, delicate bouquet or an overwhelming, soapy nightmare, with very little middle ground.
 You'll either adore its classic charm or recoil from its perceived old-fashioned intensity.